oquraan/dev-diary/README.md

 >- **Programming Languages:** [Java, C#, C++, Dart , Flutter ,HTML,CSS ,JavaScript,asp.Net ,MUMPS]
 >-**Databases:** [ Oracle, Firebase ,SQLserver,FileMan],
 >- **Development Tools:** NetBeans, Eclipse, Visual Studio, VS Code, Android Studio, StarUML
->- Software Development Life Cycle,  Requirements Gathering and Analysis
+>- Software Development Life Cycle,  Requirements Gathering and Analysis.

 >What you learned from the Good Developer Mindset orticle?
+>
 >1.
 As a developer, you should keep learning because the technology field changes rapidly.
 >2.
 Divide the large problem into smaller tasks to make it easier to solve.
 >3.
 You should think like a detective when debugging issues, collecting and gathering the clues.
 After that, fix and solve the problem.